- Exciting New CSB Career Initiative

 - Cell and Molecular Biology Program: If you enrolled in the Major of this program from Summer 2009 and on or in the Specialist at any time, you are required to take CSB 349H1.
 We will not accept BCH 311H1 in lieu of this course.
 Please note that the exclusion to BCH 311H1 has been removed from CSB 349, so if you have taken BCH 311, you can take CSB 349.

-We offer 45 courses covering topics such as endocrine physiology, introductory virology, cell adhesion and migration, bioinformatics methods and plant-microorganism interactions.
+We offer over 50 courses covering topics such as endocrine physiology, introductory virology, cell adhesion and migration, bioinformatics methods and plant-microorganism interactions.
 Our foundation courses in cell, molecular and developmental biology, and physiology provide fundamental concepts in each area along with essential skills in modern laboratory techniques.
 As students move into our upper-level courses, they encounter courses that are more specialized and provide training in advanced concepts and state of the art techniques in research.
 Our 400-level courses often have small enrollments allowing for a more personal experience.
 Many of these courses are seminar based which allows students to present research data, actively participate in discussions that are fundamental to their studies and evaluate the strengths and weaknesses of different experimental approaches.
-Students are also encouraged to conduct their own research through our independent project courses where they work one-on-one in a professor’s laboratory.
-These courses will develop your abilities in evaluating data and critical thinking.
+Students are also encouraged to conduct their own research through our independent research courses where they work one-on-one in a professor’s laboratory.
+These courses will develop abilities in evaluating data and critical thinking.

 Our courses have been arranged into a number of academic programs: Animal Physiology, Cell and Molecular Biology, and Developmental Biology.
 These programs provide students with a comprehensive education in these areas of specialization.
 In addition, the Department contributes to the interdepartmental specialist program in Bioinformatics and Computational Biology.
 We also offer programs in Biology jointly with the Department of Ecology and Evolutionary Biology and Genome Biology jointly with EEB and the Department of Molecular Genetics.
 More detailed information about each of these programs and program forms are available by clicking on the program name in the menu.